rncwind/whydoesntmycodework/posts/howitsmade.md

 ## But why do this?

-I wanted to learn!
-I love messing about with new tools I've not touched before.
+It's funny, one of the first questions I got asked when i mentioned to some of my friends that I was building my own blog was "why not just use a SSG".

-I initially was planning on using a SSG like Jekyl or Hugo, but decided doing it this way would be a lot more fun!
+The answer Is that firstly, I wanted to learn.
+I love messing with new tools that I've not used before, and this was a great opportunity to do that, and secondly, I'd already tried a few SSGs but didn't really like any of them.

-In doing this, I got to mess about with a load of tools I've not used before, Axum, Maud, Comrak and Dhall were all new to me before this and I've learned a lot about them.
+I'm glad I chose this path, since it's resulted in me using a lot of tools that otherwise would have passed me by.

 ## The Future